This post contains easy ways to paint and maintain outdoor furniture. It includes great tips on refinishing wood, metal and resin outdoor furniture.

 The wood doesn’t look perfect, but it’s much cleaner and most of the mold is gone.

-After cleaning the wood furniture really well, it’s best to sand it lightly.
+After cleaning the mold off of the wood furniture, it’s best to sand it lightly.

 Note: this step should be done first before you clean it unless it has a lot of mold like this swing did.